epigenelabs/pyComBat/README.md

 ## Minimum dependencies

-We list here the versions of the paquages that have been used for development/testing of pyComBat, as well as for writing the documentation.
+We list here the versions of the packages that have been used for development/testing of pyComBat, as well as for writing the documentation.

 ### pyCombat dependencies